Zexuz/SchoolStuff/README.md

 Handel Exceptions &#9633;

-Defeat the AplhaGo and become worlbest Go player!
+Defeat the AplhaGo and become worlbest Go player &#9633;